lchingen/vae/README.md

 </p>

 <p align="justify">
 The cost function of the VAE constitutes of the reconstruction (R) loss and the KL-Divergence Loss (KLD).
 Often we find the training result to be notoriously difficult to evaluate.
 The main reason is the numerical balance between R and KLD loss.
-If these two losses are not **normalized** properly to exhibit similar magnitude, the training process equivalently gives rise to whatever loss that has a higher order of magnitude, causing the result of the VAE training to be undesirable.
+If these two losses are not normalized properly to exhibit similar magnitude, the training process equivalently gives rise to whatever loss that has a higher order of magnitude, causing the result of the VAE training to diverge.
 Provided with some heuristic, a rule-of-thumb for the loss function as well as the normalization is summarized in the following:
 </p>

 	1) R-loss: take sum of squared error and normalize by input-dim (i.e. HxWxC)